Mrs. Serial Killer: Plot

-Sona wakes up in hospital with Shahid beside her and learns she has lost her baby.
+Sona wakes up in hospital with Imran beside her and learns she has lost her baby.
 He tells her that Anushka is not going to file a case against her because she saved her life.
 Joy is also saved by the doctor and alive, but escapes from the hospital before anyone is aware.
 Rastogi, who is now revealed to have known Joy's crime already, and possibly had a role in those killings, meets Joy and gives him shelter.